la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

-## 2.0.3 - 05 December 2023
+## 2.0.4: December 05 2023

-- Add an omitted CSS variable for Pagination
+- Add omitted CSS variables for Checkbox and Radios active color
-- Add an omitted CSS variable for Languages Feature Block
+- Add omitted CSS variables for Languages Feature Block
+- Add omitted CSS variables for Pagination
-- Add an omitted CSS variable for Checkbox and Radios active color
+- Add omitted CSS variables for TOC
 - Fix bug of incorrect CSS variable used in disabled Toggle Tokens
 - Fix bug of links in Tables not inheriting color
+- Reformatted dates and headers in What’s New to be easier to scan

+## 2.0.3: November 30 2023

-- Fix bug of icons in List Group links not being vertically centered
+- Icons in List Group links are vertically centered

-## 2.0.2 – 28 November 2023
+## 2.0.2: November 28 2023

 - Links in tables get underlines, and double underlines on hover, by default for accessibility.
 - Sidebar button gets a hover state border change
 - Removes text selection styles and variables

-## 2.0.1 - 23 October 2023
+## 2.0.1: October 23 2023

 - Added additional theming variables

-## 2.0.0 – 16 October 2023
+## 2.0.0: October 16 2023

 - **Bootstrap 5.** Bootstrap updated from version 4 to version 5.
 Pelican 2 is based upon Bootstrap 5.2 but Pelican 1 is based upon Bootstrap 4.6.
 This major change in Bootstrap version required some things to be refactored in the code to accommodate this.
 See the [Migration Guide](/migration-guide/) for details about how this affects projects built upon Pelican 1 (Bootstrap 4.6).
 - **CSS Variables.** Easier code theming for dependent projects.
 Bootstrap 5 introduces the use of CSS variables to enable better theming flexibility.
 Be sure to tell your developer.